In search of the northern lights

 Our sun is surrounded by a cloak of plasma called the corona, which is like an atmosphere but mainly comprised of electrons.
 These electrons flow away from the sun to form the solar wind, giving birth to space weather.

 The corona is ever-changing.
-Occasionally, the corona opens.
-Fast-moving solar wind particles are flung into space.
-This is key to the formation of northern lights.
+Occasionally, it opens, flinging fast-moving solar wind particles into space.
+This is key to the formation of the northern lights.

-When the wind speed is between 500-800 km/s (300-500 miles/s), or higher, geomagnetic storms are very likely to occur as long as it's bombarding the earth.
-How bright, colorful, and dynamic a northern light's display depends on how powerful the solar wind is.
-That's why watching the solar wind speed is essential when looking at aurora forecasts.
+When the wind speed is between 500-800 km/s (300-500 miles/s) or higher, geomagnetic storms are very likely to occur as long as the solar wind is bombarding the Earth.
+How bright, colorful, and dynamic a Northern Lights display is depends on how powerful the solar wind is.
+Watching the solar wind speed is essential when looking at the aurora forecast.

-When the fast-moving solar wind is bombarding the earth, the earth's magnetic field begins to flutter.
+When the fast-moving solar wind is bombarding the Earth, the Earth's magnetic field begins to flutter.
 It becomes turbulent, like clothes hanging on a line on a windy day.
-These turbulences are measured locally, which is very useful when you are outside and can be checked at auroraforecast.is.
+These turbulences are measured locally, which is useful when outside and can be checked at icelandatnight.is

 Different colors come from differentially excited atoms and molecules.
 The most common color is the pale green light of excited oxygen.
 Violet hues stem from nitrogen, and the red color, often barely detectable with the naked eye, is more visible in photographs.